MANAS: Multi-Agent Neural Architecture Search: Experiments

-This section, we (1) compare \our against existing NAS methods on the well established Cifar-10 dataset.
-(2) evaluate \our on ImageNet.
-(3) compare \our, DARTS and random sampling on $3$ new datasets.
+We (1) compare \our against existing NAS methods on the well established CIFAR-10 dataset; (2) evaluate \our on ImageNet; (3) compare \our, DARTS, Random Sampling and Random Search with WS \cite{Li2019_random} on $3$ new datasets (Sport-8, Caltech-101, MIT-67); and (4) evaluate \our with inference time as complexity constraint.
 Descriptions of the datasets and details of the search are provided in the Appendix.
-We report the performance of two algorithms, \our and \our-LS, described in Section~\ref{Sec:Sol}.
+We report the performance of two algorithms, \our and \our-LS, as described in Section~\ref{Sec:Sol}.
+Note that, with the exception of results marked as \textit{+AutoAugment}, all experiments were run with the same final training protocol as DARTS \cite{Liu2019_DARTS}, for fair comparison.

-\textbf{Search Spaces: } we use the same CNN search space as \citet{Liu2019_DARTS}.
-Since \our is memory efficient, it can search for the final architecture without needing to stack \textit{a posteriori} repeated cells, and so our cells are unique.
-For fair comparison, we use $20$ cells on Cifar-10 and $14$ on ImageNet.
-Experiments on Sport-8, Caltech-101 and MIT-67 in Section~\ref{sec:alt_expers} use both $8$ and $14$ cell networks. \textbf{Search Protocols: } for datasets other than ImageNet, we use $500$ epochs during the search phase for architectures with $20$ cells, $400$ epochs for $14$ cells, and $50$ epochs for $8$ cells.
+\paragraph{Search Spaces.} We use the same CNN search space as \cite{Liu2019_DARTS}.
+Since \our is memory efficient, it can search for the final architecture without needing to stack \textit{a posteriori} repeated cells; thus, all our cells are unique.
+For fair comparison, we use $20$ cells on CIFAR-10 and $14$ on ImageNet.
+Experiments on Sport-8, Caltech-101 and MIT-67 in Section~\ref{sec:alt_expers} use both $8$ and $14$ cell networks.

+\paragraph{Search Protocols.} For datasets other than ImageNet, we use $500$ epochs during the search phase for architectures with $20$ cells, $400$ epochs for $14$ cells, and $50$ epochs for $8$ cells.
 All other hyperparameters are as in \cite{Liu2019_DARTS}.
 For ImageNet, we use $14$ cells and $100$ epochs during search.
 In our experiments on the three new datasets we rerun the DARTS code to optimise an $8$ cell architecture; for $14$ cells we simply stacked the best cells for the appropriate number of times.

-\textbf{Synthetic experiment. } To illustrate the theoretical properties of MANAS we apply it to the Gaussian Squeeze Domain experiment, a problem where agents must coordinate their actions in order to optimize a Gaussian objective function \citep{colby2015}.
-MANAS progresses steadily towards zero regret while the Random Search baseline struggles to move beyond the initial starting point.
-Details and results are provided in Appendix~\ref{sec:GSD_experiment}.
+\paragraph{Synthetic experiment.} To illustrate the theoretical properties of MANAS we apply it to the Gaussian Squeeze task, a problem where agents must coordinate their actions in order to optimize a global objective function that depends on the actions of each agent \cite{yang2018mean,colby2015}.
+Specifically, $N$ homogeneous agents determine their individual actions $a^{(j)}$ to jointly optimize the objective $G(x) = x e^{-\frac{(x-\mu)^{2}}{\sigma^{2}}}$ where $x = \sum_{j=1}^{N} a^{(j)}$.
+This synthetic setup has the same characteristics of the multi-agent NAS problem, namely a group of agents \textit{implicitly} coordinating their actions to achieve a global objective, and is therefore a good experiment to showcase the theoretical properties of the MANAS algorithm.